cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 <mark>[Slide 13]</mark> Sentricare is the smart choice.
 Sentricare is the Safe choice.

+<mark>[Slide 14]</mark> Oh, one more thing...
+In the spirit of collaboration, I am pleased to announce <mark>[Slide 15]</mark> the strategic partnership between Sentricare and Situation Awareness to take Sentricare Client technology into enterprise and industry applications.
+Special thanks go to Ken Honeyman and the Situation Awareness team for this partnership.

-<mark>[Slide 14]</mark> Thankyou.
+<mark>[Slide 16]</mark> Thankyou.
 Now we will demonstrate the Sentricare solution and I will hand over to Sean.

 ##Demo
 <mark>Demo has **four** minutes</mark>